Bipolar disorder

 Ongoing treatment

-The goal of ongoing treatment is to prevent a relapse from happening, build resilience and help to improve quality of life.
-This may involve one or more of the following medications:
+The goal of ongoing treatment is to prevent relapse, build resilience and help to improve quality of life.
+This may involve one or more of the following medicines:

-- antidepressants — may be given for short period of time and its important that they only be taken in combination with a mood stabiliser for people with bipolar disorders
+- antidepressant medicines — may be helpful for a short period of time.
+It is important that they are only taken in combination with a mood stabiliser for people with bipolar disorders

-- anticonvulsants such as sodium valproate, carbamazepine and lamotrigine
+- Anticonvulsant medicines such as valproate, carbamazepine and lamotrigine

 - antipsychotic medicines such as olanzapine, aripiprazole, quetiapine and risperidone

-To manage bipolar disorder properly, it’s important to take your medication as directed.
+To manage bipolar disorder effectively, it's important to take your medicines exactly as directed.
 Tell your doctor if you're concerned about any side effects.
 Your doctor may be able to change your treatment or suggest ways to manage the problem.

 Therapy

-Psychological therapies or 'talking therapies' such as psychotherapy, cognitive behavioural therapy (CBT) and counselling can help to manage bipolar disorder alongside medications.
 These therapies can help to reduce the risk of relapse and improve quality of life.
-You learn how to think and respond to events in your life and to cope with stresses that have triggered episodes in the past.
+During therapy, you may learn how to think differently about events in your life, and respond to them in a helpful way.
+Therapy can also help you learn how to cope with stressors that may have triggered episodes in the past.

 Can bipolar disorder be prevented?

-While there’s no guaranteed way to prevent someone from developing bipolar disorder, many people successfully manage it with the right treatment and support.
-A successful strategy may include medication, therapy and other self-help strategies.
+There's no guaranteed way to prevent someone from developing bipolar disorder.
+But many people manage it successfully with the right treatment and support.
+A successful strategy may include medicines, therapy and other self-help strategies.

-If you have a family history of bipolar disorder, it’s important to be aware of early warning signs, and for friends and family to be aware of them too.
+If you have a family history of bipolar disorder, it's important to be aware of early warning signs.
+Your friends and family need to be aware of them too.
 Avoid taking substances that can trigger manic or hypomanic episodes such as:

-Other ways to prevent relapses or episodes include learning to manage your stress and getting enough sleep.
+Other ways to prevent relapses or episodes include:

 What are the complications of bipolar disorder?

 If left untreated, bipolar disorder can lead to longer and more severe mood changes.
-For example, episodes of bipolar-related depression can last up to 6 months, while manic episodes can last up to 4 months without ongoing treatment.
+For example, episodes of bipolar-related depression can last up to 12 months.
+Manic episodes can last up to 6 months without ongoing treatment.

 Someone living with bipolar disorder may also have a higher risk of the following: